Solinca/Unreal_TD_4/README.md

 E           -> Grab an item if close enough to it (only bottles for now)

-Right Click -> If holding an item, triggers the aim
+Right Click -> If holding an item, trigger the aim

-Left Click  -> If aiming, throw the helded item
+Left Click  -> If aiming, throw the held item

 Escape      -> Trigger in game pause menu

 Inputs are disabled on death and during pause

-### UI Types:

-- Death  -> Fade to black with audio
-- Pause  -> Can "Resume game" or "Quit game"

 ### IA Behavior:

-3 different behavior tree associated with a state:
+3 different behavior trees associated with a state:

 - CALM       => Simple patrolling system between points.
 If no patrol points are registered, it will simply stay on the spot.
-- SUSPICIOUS => If a sound as been triggered near the IA, it will go to the sound position to investigate.
+- SUSPICIOUS => If a sound has been triggered near the IA, it will go to the sound position to investigate.
 After 5s without triggering a new sound, it will go back to the CALM state.
-- ALERTED    => Once an IA has made visual contact with the player, all is doomed.
-The IA will proced to sprint towards the player, and trigger the death screen on contact with him.
+- ALERTED    => Once an AI has made visual contact with the player, all is doomed.
+The AI will proceed to sprint towards the player, and trigger the death screen on contact with him.

 ### Checkpoint System:

-Checkpoints are invisible and in-betwen game segments.
+Checkpoints are invisible and in betwen game segments.
 On player death, everything will reload to its initial position and the player will be teleported to the latest checkpoint registered.

 ### Hide Spots System:

 When entering a Hide Spot, the camera will switch to its Hide Spot counterpart.
 Upon leaving it, it will switch back to the Player's one.
 Controls during a Hide Spot are the same as usual, so it may be counter-intuitive.

+### Extraction System:

+When reaching the end of the labyrinth, a fade to black will occur with a change level to Victory level with a victory theme.

 ### Imported Assets (sounds are modified with Audacity):